ionos-deploy-now/documentation/content/docs/framework-guide.md

 #### Gatsby site

-[Gatsby](https://www.gatsbyjs.com/) is a React-based, open source static site generator that pulls data via GraphQL to a wide range of content sources.
+> [Gatsby](https://www.gatsbyjs.com/) is a React-based, open source static site generator that pulls data via GraphQL to a wide range of content sources.

 1. Create a new site by entering the following commands in your terminal:

 ```
-npx gatsby-cli new gatsby-site
+npx gatsby-cli@latest new gatsby-site
 cd gatsby-site
 npm run develop
 ```